ShaneC0/oxide/README.md

   - Compares the next token against a vector of target tokens.
 If it matches, returns the next token, if not or the token is an error returns an error.

 - **parse\_{node} -> Result\<{node}, ParseError>**
-  - Implemented for each node in the parse tree
+  - Implemented for each node in the parse tree, parses terminals and calls the associated functions for nonterminals to build a node of the tree and returns it.

 # Interpreter: